FRINXio/FRINX-machine/README.md

 # FRINX Machine latest release
 Please deploy the latest release of FRINX Machine.
-See below:

-https://github.com/FRINXio/FRINX-machine/releases
+Follow the link below and copy the zip or tar file to your host where you will run FRINX Machine.
+Unzip or untar and follow the installation instructions below. https://github.com/FRINXio/FRINX-machine/releases

 > Master branch is used for development and not recommended for deployment